Omar630603/Stash/README.md

 ## Stash:

 Stash is a web-based project for a self-storage company.
-The web app is desiged to have three users
+The web app is designed to have three users

 -   Branches of the company.
 -   Customers.